 All graduate students must use the BioSciences Graduate Student Travel Authorization Form (Appendix) for research-related travel of any length (e.g. field work, trips to other institutions, conference/workshop).
 This form is essential for administrative and safety purposes.
-Forms are due to the graduate program administrator 2 weeks before departure.
+Forms should be submitted to the graduate program administrator at least 2 weeks before departure.
 It is important to communicate travel plans with the graduate program administrator before making travel arrangements.
 Regardless of the fund source for the expenses, Rice guidelines must be followed.
 Reviewing guidelines in advance will prevent misunderstandings regarding costs that are reimbursable versus costs that cannot be reimbursed.
 The graduate program administrator can help students make travel/registration purchases in advance to avoid carrying large expenses on personal accounts and work with students on approved reimbursements.
-Reimbursements for travel expenses cannot be repaid until the travel is completed.
+Reimbursements for travel expenses cannot be repaid until the travel is completed (see Reimbursement section of Financial Support, Chapter 15).